A-D-DBS-application/web-application-2025-group-27/README.md

 ### Next Steps / TODO

-- Implement the real Clay API calls in `ClayClient`.
+- Expand Clay field coverage as new attributes become available.
 - Wire an async or scheduled job that runs `ClaySyncService` weekly.
 - Schedule `ReportingService.generate_all_company_reports()` to feed the email pipeline.